Shilpilibm/ATT_knowledge/Q_10/copper.md

 Internet service: You may have options for lower cost plans with the same or better features, such as faster internet speeds.

-Traditional or digital home-phone service: Your prices and plans will stay the same for now with all the same features—unless you request other changes.
+Traditional or digital home-phone service: Your prices and plans will stay the same for now with all the same features-unless you request other changes.

 U-verse TV service: You can keep your current plan at the same price for now.
 You can also use your existing equipment unless you choose to upgrade.
 Important: Make sure you check the notice we sent you.
 It includes the date by which you must transfer your service.